Top Gun Governor: Abraham Flying Into Louisiana Governor's Mansion

 While he seems like nearly the perfect candidate for the GOP to soar into the governor’s mansion here, he’s got a few challenges left in his way.
 First and foremost, he has to be the Republican who gets into the runoff with Edwards in November—and not crash before October’s jungle primary.

 Complicating matters for Abraham has been the candidacy of fellow Republican businessman Eddie Rispone.
-Rispone, a self-funder who, for most of the yea, largely stayed neutral and anti-Edwards, including earlier this month, changed his tune mid-September to start running a series of television ads hitting Abraham and worrying state Republicans that the primary could get too nasty to force the runoff in which Abraham intends to beat Edwards.
+Rispone, a self-funder who, for most of the year, largely stayed neutral and anti-Edwards, including earlier this month, changed his tune mid-September to start running a series of false television ads hitting Abraham and worrying state Republicans that the primary could get too nasty to force the runoff in which Abraham intends to beat Edwards.

 Louisiana’s jungle primary system is unique.
 All the candidates face off together in October in the primary.
 There are the two Republicans, Abraham and Rispone, the incumbent Democrat governor Edwards, another Democrat, an independent, and one other candidate running, for six total candidate.